Anti-Bid Antibody Picoband®

 Boster Bio Anti-Bid Antibody catalog # PA2015.
 Tested in Flow Cytometry, IHC, WB applications.
 This antibody reacts with Mouse, Rat.
-Cited in 1 publication(s).
+The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
+Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.

 Product Info Summary